nostva/paytabs-sdk/README.md

 ## Verify Redirect Response

-the following method verifies the HMAC signature for the redirect request body.
+The following method verifies the HMAC signature for the redirect request body.
 It computes the SHA-256 hash of the payload using your configured server-key and compares it with the provided signature to ensure the integrity of the data.

 ```javascript
 const isValid = paytabs.verifyRedirectResponse(payload, signature);